Oct. 8, 2024, 8:06 a.m.

 (Photo: armyinform.com.ua)

 This question may arise not only for the family of a soldier who comes home on leave or after being wounded, but also for friends or neighbors.
 Since the beginning of the full-scale invasion, Ukrainians have been living in two worlds.
-One reality is what is happening where there are no direct hostilities, and the other is where the defenders face the enemy.
+One reality is what is happening where there is no direct hostilities, and the other is where the defenders face the enemy.
 To avoid getting into unpleasant situations where these two worlds intersect, it makes sense to listen to the advice of psychologists.

 Psychologist Liubava Kazmirchuk from Lutsk notes that improper communication can lead to self-isolation, problems with returning to society, family contact and trust.
 There is also a risk of developing post-traumatic stress disorder.